Pinewood Derby (South Park): Plot

-Randy tries to keep other countries from spending the space cash since that might alert the Intergalactic Police; however, this fails when Mexico spends its money on 32 hospitals and 7 water parks, and China spends it on 48 soccer stadiums.
-Learning that Finland is about to divulge to the cops, Randy persuades the rest of the world to wipe Finland out in a nuclear missile attack.
-The Intergalactic Police pay a third visit to ask about the strike, but the South Park residents fake disbelief.
-By this time, Stan has had enough of the deception, so he tells the truth about cheating in the pinewood derby and returns his trophy; however, no one else on the planet comes clean about the space cash.
-McGeezax emerges from the officers' ship, having only faked his death.
-He reveals that he is really Kevern Zaksor, ambassador to new world testing, and that the entire chain of events was a test to see if Earth was worthy of joining the intergalactic community, but humans proved to be too selfish, greedy, chaotic and deceitful.
-As punishment for failing, the Earth and the Moon are isolated from the rest of the Universe via a cube-shaped forcefield.
-The episode ends with Randy saying, "Well that sucks."
+Randy tries to dissuade other countries from spending their shares in order to avoid alerting the Intergalactic Police, but his plan is ruined when Mexico and China undertake huge spending projects.
+Learning that Finland is about to reveal the secret, Randy gets the rest of the world to destroy that country in a nuclear attack.
+The officers visit South Park a third time to ask about the attack, but the residents again deny knowledge of anything unusual.
+Having finally had enough of the deception, Stan admits that he cheated in the pinewood derby and returns his trophy; however, no one else on Earth speaks up about the stolen space cash.
+McGee-zax emerges from the officers' ship, having faked his death, and reveals that he is actually an ambassador in charge of testing worlds that have developed warp drive capability to see if they are worthy of joining the intergalactic community.
+As punishment for failing the test, Earth and its moon are sealed within a force field and isolated from the rest of the universe.

 Production

 "Pinewood Derby" was written and directed by series co-creator Trey Parker.
 The episode first aired on April 15, 2009, in the United States, and was rated TV-MA L in the United States.
-The theme of the episode was a warning about the dangers of greed, lying, and cheating.
+The theme of the episode was a warning about the dangers of greed, lying, cheating, and stealing.